octobercms/docs/plugin-registration.md

         return strtoupper($text);
     }

-<a name="widget-registration"></a>
+<a name="widget-registration" class="anchor" href="#widget-registration"></a>
 ## Widget registration

-#### Form Widgets

-Plugins can register form widgets by overriding the **registerFormWidgets()** method in the plugin registration class.
+Plugins can register [form widgets](../backend/widgets#form-widgets) by overriding the `registerFormWidgets()` method in the plugin registration class.
 The method should return an array containing the widget classes in the keys and widget name and context in the values.
 Example:

     public function registerFormWidgets()
     {